The Solon Recreation Department Learn to Swim Program is offered to Solon and Glenwillow Residents ONLY.

-The Solon Recreation Aquatic staff is very happy to provide American Red Cross Learn to Swim levels.
-As an ARC affiliate, your child will be receiving quality lessons.
-Please take the time to review the age suggestions and Level requirements so you can place your child in the level that is appropriate.
+The Solon Recreation Aquatic staff is very happy to provide an American Red Cross Learn to Swim program.
+As an ARC affiliate, your child will be receiving quality lessons that allow your child to progress as they are ready.
+It is very common for participants to be in a level multiple sessions.
+All new participants to our Learn to Swim program will be skill tested prior to registering for classes.
+Once tested the participant will be designated for the proper level on our Max Galaxy registration program.
+Participant levels are updated at the end of each session.
 Improper placement can lead to frustration for the parent, instructor and the student.
-If you have questions or are not sure of the level placement please contact Carol Kus at the S.C.C. before the registration date.
+If you have questions about placement please feel free to ask the lessons supervisor or call and make an appointment to have your child tested.
+We try to do the testing on Saturdays between 10am and 4pm.
 Rules and policies will be reviewed at the first class of each session, a parent is expected to accompany student.

 LEVEL 1 INTRODUCTION TO WATER SKILLS 4 YEARS AND ABOVE